Kelly's redbeet factory

 Travel pack, backpack, or suitcase?

-Spend the money and get the best pack you can afford.
+Spend the money and get the best pack you can either find or afford.
 Mine had only a single compartment with a zipper that opened the pack completely, like a giant flap.
-Simple and nowhere for things to hide.
-It had shoulder straps so it could be carried like a backpack but the straps could also be zipped inside so the pack looked and acted more like a suitcase, much more suited for air travel.
-After 12 months it was not overstuffed, either.
+Simple and there was nowhere for things to hide.
+It had shoulder straps so it could be carried like a backpack but the straps could also be folked inside so the pack looked and acted more like a carry-on suitcase, much more suited for air travel.
+After 12 months it was well used and at that point, not overstuffed either.
 I found my 45 litre pack to be just right.

+Light does not mean cheap.
 Wherever you are in the world, quality clothes and shoes are important.
-Wear stylish, comfortable clothes that look great and show off your best features.
-Tropical and sub-tropical weather allows for thin, light clothes which you can often purchase there.
+It might sound funny and obvious to many folks but this is good advice particularly for people in their 20s and 30s: wear stylish, comfortable clothes that look great and show off your best features.
+Tropical and sub-tropical weather allows for thin, light clothes which you can often purchase at your destination.
 A sweater or jacket, even in hot climates, can be very useful at night, especially if you rent a motorcycle or scooter.
-Don't forget those extra extra large condoms, if you are single.
+And don't forget an extra pack of extra large condoms, if you are single.
 Haha

 Spending money on quality items like Merino wool and various high tech fabrics is worth it.
 Plain and simple.